Isaac-DeFrain/ProgrammingLanguages/4Section3/Section3Notes.md

 *First-class functions* can be used wherever we use values.

 * Functions are values too
-* Arguments, reults, parts of tuples, bound to variables, carried by datatype constructors or exceptions, ...
+* Arguments, results, parts of tuples, bound to variables, carried by datatype constructors or exceptions, ...

 E.g. the first-class use of `double` and `incr` in `a_tuple`
 ```